orbarya/payment-platform/README.md

 <h1>Business Assumptions</h1>

 1. I assume that the POC will not include an API for creating/updating/deleting users or payment_methods.
-The DB comes prepopulated with 2 users and 2 payment-methods for demonstrating the POC.
+The DB comes pre-populated with 2 users and 2 payment-methods for demonstrating the POC.
 2. I assume that the POC will only persist payments to a transaction log and not actually perform the money transfers.
 3. I performed basic validations on inputs but additional validations must be made for production grade services. for example, I didn't check that a user can't send a payment to himself.